taysummers/science_news_segmentation/README.md

 ### Predict
 ***Relevant files:** PredictingSegments.ipynb, model.py*<br>
-As my final step of this project I wanted to build a classification model which predicts the segment of a new consumer using primarily demographic and behavioral data to simulate the way that advertising agencies target different consumer segments.
+As my final step of this project I built a classification model which predicts the segment of a new consumer using primarily demographic and behavioral data to simulate the way that advertising agencies target different consumer segments.
 Using 10 non-segmentation variables, I was able to predict a new consumer segment with 68% accuracy.
 I trained and tested a Logistic Regression, Random Forest Classifier and Gradient Boosting Classifier Model.
 The Gradient Boosting Model performed the best, with the highest accuracy and was optimized using a Grid Search to find the best parameters.

 ## Next Steps
 There a few additional steps I would take if I were to re-run this project or run a different segmentation in the future: